TZBAvyy/SudokuProject/README.md

-    Allocated a common listener as the ActionEvent listener for all the Cells (JTextFields) Added this common listener to all editable cells Added borders to all cells to better distinguish sudoku squares Added button to the south to re-start the game via board.newGame() Added difficulty through SudokuDifficulty enum
+    Allocated a common listener as the ActionEvent listener for all the Cells (JTextFields) Added this common listener to all editable cells Added borders to all cells to better distinguish sudoku squares Added button to the south to re-start the game via board.newGame() [CHANGED TO MENU BAR BUTTON IN FILE TAB] Added difficulty through SudokuDifficulty enum
-    Added button to the south to change difficulty of game via DifficultyPaneButton class DifficultyPaneButton class implements a JOptionPane to change difficulty Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch Added code to generate which squares to be given
+    Added button to the south to change difficulty of game Implemented DifficultySelectListener to create JOptionPane to change difficulty Added label to show current difficulty level Remove hardcoded puzzle, generate puzzles from scratch Added code to generate which squares to be given